SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 }
 ```

-That's because we need to use the global `--profile` option available on all `cds` commands, to specify the effective configuration profile.
+That's because we need to use the global `--profile` option available on all `cds` commands, to specify the effective configuration profile, "sandbox".

 👉 Do that now: